Content & Model Designer

 Repeat.

-I define how AI communicates with people by translating what models are capable of into what people actually want and respond to.
-Its personality, how it sounds, what it shares, and how it makes you feel.
+I define how AI communicates with people: its personality, how it sounds, what it shares, and how it makes you feel.
 I've led design teams at Meta and Huge, and now I am a model designer working on Gemini.

 Jess L'Esperance

-"When nothing is fixed and everything is fluid, language is the design."
+"When nothing is fixed and everything is fluid, guardrails and instructions are the experience."

 Latest essay